mriekkin/pathfinder/doc/Implementation_document.md

         path[v] = u
 ```

 Dijkstra's algorithm maintains a set which consists of those nodes whose shortest distance is already known.
 This is known as the closed set.
 On each iteration Dijkstra's algorithm considers the remaining nodes (whose distance is still unknown), and picks the node with the smallest distance estimate.
 This is a greedy strategy.
 The following pseudocode uses a heap to store those nodes which have been discovered, but whose distance is still unknown.
-Hence picking the next node is equal to calling ```heap-del-min```.

 ```
 Dijkstra(G,w,s)